salmanfarooqui/docs/GIT/README.md

 to create a new git repository.
 This will create a hidden .git folder inside your current folder.

+If you are starting by cloning a repository from github, then simply do, `git clone <url>`

+`git clone` first internally calls `git init` to create an empty git repository and then copy the data from the specified remote repository.

 ### Step 2